US Stocks Rebound On Tech Earnings, London Hits New Record - UrduPoint

 In Asia, major equity markets rose, while the yen hit a fresh 34-year low after the Bank of Japan stood pat on interest rates, a month after raising them for the first time in 17 years.

-The unit broke 157 to the dollar on Friday, fuelling fresh speculation of an intervention after several officials suggested readiness to support it.
+The unit broke 157 to the dollar on Friday, fueling fresh speculation of an intervention after several officials suggested readiness to support it.

 London - FTSE 100: UP 0.8 percent at 8,139.83 (close)